-Asylum and Border Services
+Asylum & Border Services

 War.
 Gangs.
 Pervasive harassment or discrimination.
 Corruption.
 Sexual violence.
 Humanitarian crises in countries worldwide force thousands of people to leave home in search of safety for themselves or their children.
 Many seek asylum in the United States.

 In any major crisis, the toll is heaviest on our most vulnerable neighbors.
 The U.S.-Mexico border is no exception; women, children and people from marginalized communities arrive with urgent needs.
 They are in search of a warm place to sleep, good food to eat, a chance to bathe and somewhere to take a breath.
 That’s where CWS’s shelter partners come in.
 After people seeking asylum are released from U.S. custody, respite shelters welcome them with open arms.
 They meet all these needs and help guests call their loved ones to tell them that they are safe and finally free from detention.
-People seeking asylum usually spend a day or two at these shelters as they prepare to take their next steps.
+People seeking asylum usually spend only a few hours to a day at these shelters as they prepare to take their next steps.

 Ramona Finds Her Voice and The Opportunity for a Better Life